 Hello Parents!
 This page answers the most common questions from loved ones of study abroad students.
 Please explore the rest of our website, especially the Tips & Resources page found under the heading Accepted to Study Abroad, to find more answers or contact our office.

-Students a significant commitment when they apply for study abroad and we are dedicated to making the journey from application to return from abroad a learning experience that is as safe and enriching as possible.
+Students make a significant commitment when they apply for study abroad and we are dedicated to making the journey from application to return from abroad a learning experience that is as safe and enriching as possible.
 There is ONE application period each year.
 It is in the fall.
 It covers ALL programs offered in the upcoming cycle.
 For example, the application period that happens in Fall 2017 is for programs in Summer 2018, Fall 2018, and Spring 2019.

-- We provide application support and advising at Info Sessions, fairs, and in one-on-one meetings.
+- Program advising and application support at Info Sessions, fairs, and in one-on-one meetings.

-- We have updated to an secure online application process.
-Some materials are in the process of being added for reference here.
+- Secure online application process.
+Some examples of materials are available for reference here.

-- Part of the application process involves learning and resource materials with policies about study abroad plus help sheets for putting together a strong(er) application.
+- Significant part of the application process involves learning and resource materials with policies about study abroad plus help sheets for putting together a strong(er) application.

-ACCEPT / COMMIT: mid-February to early March, students commit to participate, complete agreements, and pay deposit.
+ACCEPT / COMMIT: mid-February to early March, students commit to participate, complete agreements, and pay deposits.

-- OIE continues to provide advising and support.
+PREDEPARTURE Period - time between commitment and departure.
 Most interaction of OIE with students is in the semester prior to their program.
-The exact timing depends on timing of program start, communication of program details by host university/program with OIE, extent of visa preparation required, and accommodating schedules of students.
+Exact timing depends on timing of program start, communication of program details by host university/program with OIE, extent of visa preparation required, and accommodating schedules of students.:

 - Initial activity: Fulfilling obligations with Willamette University including completing online forms and attending required group sessions.
 For site-specific group meetings, students benefit from the group setting to learn from each others' questions and concerns.
 These groups are often very small.
-There are usually only few groups with more than 4-5 people.
+There are usually only a few groups with more than 4-5 people.